unbit/uwsgi-docs/FallbackConfig.rst

 Notes
 *****

-Try to place --fallback-config as soon as possibile in your config tree.
+Try to place --fallback-config as soon as possible in your config tree.
 The various config parsers may fail (calling exit(1)) before the fallback file is registered